 I am a doctoral researcher in the research project iTask: Linguistic and embodied features of interactional multitasking, funded by the Eudaimonia Institute.
 In my thesis, I use conversation analysis to study interaction between adults and children in busy everyday situations where multiple activities take place simultaneously.
 I am interested in examining the interactional practices that adults use when coordinating and organising multiple activities when children seek the adults' attention.
-My research data consist of naturally occurring family interactions at homes and in cars, recorded in Finland and the UK.
+My research data consist of video recordings of interaction in families and early childhood education, collected in Finland and the UK.

 Eilittä, T. (2019).
 Monitoiminta ja huomion hakeminen lasten ja aikuisten välisessä vuorovaikutuksessa.
 Conference presentation at Keskusteluntutkimuksen päivät, 24-25 January 2019.
 University of Tampere, Tampere, Finland.